gopalkrishnareddy/awesome-iOS-resource/README.md

 </p>

-A curated list of awesome iOS conferences, books and articles.
+A curated list of awesome iOS conferences, books, articles and blogs.

 Inspired by [awesome-ios](https://github.com/vsouza/awesome-ios).